 Rob Platais, asked why there were no representatives from the Parish Council at Sizewell Community and Transport Forum meetings as it appeared that there may be opportunities to influence decision making processes or benefit from additions to bus services.
 A discussion was held covering the following points and resulting in the actions noted.

-Councillors have attended meetings since the plans for Sizewell C were first proposed and continue to attend where they are invited, but it has been a frustrating process.
-With little concession by EDF to wider community objections
+Councillors have attended meetings since the plans for Sizewell C were first proposed and continue to attend where they are invited, but it has been a frustrating process With little concession by EDF to wider community objections

 Great Glemham has been a long-standing participant at the Sizewell Community Forum and has regularly attended separate Suffolk County Council and East Suffolk District Council Joint Liaison Group meetings as well as numerous events organised by the various protect groups.